oroinc/documentation/user/back-office/marketing/promotions/promotions/expressions.rst

 To validate all items in the collection (e.g. products in the order being submitted), or ensure that at least one value has a particular quality (e.g. it meets bulk quantity requirements), use *items.all(sub-condition)* and *items.any(sub-condition)*  expression phrases.
 The sub-condition is an expression that applies to every item.
 Note that it is enclosed in brackets, and no single/double quotes ('/") are used as they are reserved for the text values.

 When you are using `all` or `any` method, you provide the named collection of elements (e.g. products) and Oro automatically guesses the name of the single element (e.g. product).
-It is produced by stripping the trailing 's' for countable nouns and by adding a leading 'Item' the the uncountable ones, like in: `milk.all(milkItem.isfresh)`.
+It is produced by stripping the trailing 's' for countable nouns and by adding a leading 'Item' the uncountable ones, like in: `milk.all(milkItem.isfresh)`.

 The `items.all(nested_expression)` expression is `true` when the nested condition is satisfied for every item in the collection.
 When an item evaluation results in `false`, the `items.all()` immediately returns `false` without processing the remaining items.